thesmartyking/hello-world/README.md

 ------
 i am android enthusiast

-so i make apps on android studio & kotlin
+so i make apps on android studio & kotlin so it is better